xackery/eqgzi/README.md

 - Add character references (zonename_chr.txt)
 - Add sound emitters (zonename.emt)

+# Changing Version Number
+- Search for `title = "EQG Zone Importer`
+- Search for `Exported by EQG Zone Importer`
+- Ensure CHANGELOG.md has an entry for new version

 # Usage
 - Textures must be in same directory as .obj file for import, due to how referencing is built inside EQG